kyma-project/website/content/blog-posts/2019-08-08-release-notes-1.4/index.md

 1. Restore only CRDs.
 2. Restore the remaining part of the cluster.

 It may also happen that the restore process fails to complete.
-It is casued by a bug in Velero.
+It is caused by a bug in Velero.
 In such case, retry to restore your cluster.

 ## Console

 ### System Namespaces hidden in the Console UI

-So far, once you entered a Kubernetes cluser probably you could see quite a bunch of Namespaces.
+So far, once you entered a Kubernetes cluster probably you could see quite a bunch of Namespaces.
 These were built-in Namespaces and also those that came with modules you installed.
 None of those were the ones a Kyma user wanted to work with.
-To have a better user experience, by deafult, the system Namespaces are now hidden.
+To have a better user experience, by default, the system Namespaces are now hidden.
 As a result, you can easily find the Namespaces that you work with.
 To see the system Namespaces, go to the **General Settings** view and under the **Namespace settings** toggle the **Show System Namespaces** option.

 ![Namespace settings](./namespace-settings.png)